hallback/certbot-charm/README.md

 Certbot is used to acquire and manage certificates from Let's Encrypt.

+## About

+This is a fork of Canonical's [certbot-charm](https://github.com/canonical/certbot-charm), modified to use the [certbot snap](https://snapcraft.io/certbot) instead of the deb packages.
+This allows for better feature parity and access to newer versions of Certbot and its plugins on older versions of Ubuntu.

+The charm can be used on Ubuntu 20.04, 22.04 and 24.04.

 ## Acquiring Certificates

 The charm will attempt to acquire a certificate in the start hook, this